 If you do not spend 183 days in Spain, the tax authorities can still deem you to be Spanish tax resident if your centre ofpersonal or economic interests are in Spain.
 An example of your personal interests making you resident in Spain is if your spouse and/or (minor) children habitually live in Spain.
 An example of your economic interests making you resident in Spain is if the majority of your income/assets are in Spain.

-Spanish resident tax returns have to be completedduring May and June in the following tax year.
-Therefore, 2017 tax returns need to be completed before the end of June 2018.
+Spanish resident tax returns have to be completed during April and June in the following tax year.
+Therefore, 2021 tax returns need to be completed before the end of June 2022.

 There is also a €60,100 exemption for Spanish residents working abroad, unfortunately if the employment income is earned in a black listed territory (Gibraltar is on the black list) then this exemption is not available, so is currently not available to cross border workers between Gibraltar and Spain.